-Whether you are visiting family in Detroit for Thanksgiving this year or the city is your hometown, it is never too early to start planning the holiday weekend.
+Whether you are visiting family in Detroit for Thanksgiving this year or seeing the sights, it is never too early to start planning the holiday weekend.
 Fun things to do in Detroit during Thanksgiving weekend include concerts, musicals, sports, and one of the best Thanksgiving parades in the nation.

 As might be expected, Thanksgiving also marks the beginning of the holiday season and cold-weather activities.
 The Rink at Campus Martius Park opens its gates Turkey Day weekend, offering ice skating for the entire family in the heart of downtown.
 The illuminated trees set the stage for a winter wonderland.

 Once the rink opens for the season, you can skate every day including holidays.
 Rental skates are available and all experience levels are invited to skate at this beautiful outdoor urban rink.

 Earlier in November, the Detroit Zoo kicks off its annual Wild Lights, where more than five million LED lights illuminate the buildings, trees, and sculptures throughout the front half of the zoo.
 Wild Lights thrills visitors for 24 nights beginning November 17, 2018.
 There will be holiday entertainment and special activities for guests of all ages.